🇩🇰

 • Valid passport for duration of stay plus 3 months

-• Health insurance for duration of stay (required for Argentina and Chile)
+• Health insurance for duration of stay (required for Canada, New Zealand, South Korea, Argentina, Chile; exempt for Australia and Japan)

 • No dependent children accompanying